Bhasir/Feedback/README.md

 # Feedback

-A basuc Feedback page with a decent UI
+A basic Feedback page with a decent UI